 Family Friends

 Since they first met at university twenty years ago, Maggie and Will have spent the last two weeks of every summer in France with their close friends, Lydia and Roland.
-Both families always look forward to this annual ritual – but this summer things are different.
+Both families have been looking forward to this cherished annual ritual – but this year things are different.

 Will has been hiding something from his wife, and is struggling to keep his deceit from seeping into the cracks in their marriage.
 Maggie is worried about their withdrawn teenage son.
-Roland is grappling with how to grieve the death of his first wife.
+Roland is grappling with grief over the death of his first wife.
 Lydia is trying to ignore past chemistry with an old friend while learning to play second fiddle to a ghost.

 Sultry and very evocative.
 Ashby is discerning when writing children and teenagers, and there's a shrewdness to how the energy within those lively, underage time-bombs translates deftly to the tortured, uncertain adults around them.
 FAMILY FRIENDS contains the sort of characters you'd die to have as neighbours: chaotic, and always on the verge of their next mistake — perfect, in other words, to gossip with friends over